rmecham/tsa_coding/Docker/judgehost/README.md

 1. Add the relevant apt package names to the `dj_make_chroot` command inside the `chroot-and-tar.sh` script.
 This will add the language to the `chroot` environment.
-2. Add the relevant apt package names to the `apt-get install` section of the `Dockerfile`.
+2. Add the relevant apt package names to the `apt install` section of the `Dockerfile`.
 This will add the language to the judgehost image outside of the `chroot` environment.

 ## Differences from the Default DOMjudge jugdehost Image